jaya01092005/ecomm/README.md

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute, please follow these steps:

-1.Fork the repository.
+-Fork the repository.

-2.Create a new branch.
+-Create a new branch.

-3.Make your changes.
+-Make your changes.

-4.Submit a pull request.
+-Submit a pull request.

 ## Contact
 If you have any questions or suggestions, feel free to contact me: